SPIRAL-MED/CP_ENV/README.md

 - **Clinical Efficacy**: Evaluates whether the agent can successfully resolve medical problems and optimize patient outcomes through accurate diagnosis and therapeutic interventions.
 - **Process Competency**: Assesses whether the agent demonstrates sound and logically coherent problem-solving processes throughout the healthcare workflow.
 - **Professional Ethics**: Examines whether the agent maintains ethical compliance and delivers humanistic care in patient interactions.

+## Contact Us

+If you are interested in our project and would like to join us, feel free to send an email to [xiaofan.zhang@sjtu.edu.cn](mailto:xiaofan.zhang@sjtu.edu.cn).

 ## Citation